 Talking on the phone—or worse, waiting on hold—can take up a lot of time.
 Use that time wisely by getting up and walking around while you chat.
-Doesn’t matter where you go, you can walk in circles around your office or pace back and forth through your living room.
+It doesn’t matter where you go.
+You can walk in circles around your office or pace back and forth through your living room.
 Get a glass of water or take care of a quick task in another room.
 Just make it a rule that you don’t sit while you are talking on the phone.
 If your office phone has a cord that keeps you tethered, stand up and march in place!
 It’s especially important to stand up and walk for a minute or two every hour if you sit for long periods of time.
 A phone call is a great time to do it!

 Use Commercial Breaks